Donald Trump Access Hollywood tape

-On October 7, 2016, one month before the United States presidential election, The Washington Post published a video and accompanying article about then-presidential candidate Donald Trump and television host Billy Bush having "an extremely lewd conversation about women" in 2005.
-Trump and Bush were in a bus on their way to film an episode of Access Hollywood, a show owned by NBCUniversal.
+On October 7, 2016, one month before the United States presidential election that year, The Washington Post published a video and article about then-presidential candidate Donald Trump and television host Billy Bush having a lewd conversation about women in September 2005.
+Trump and Bush were on a bus on their way to film an episode of Access Hollywood, a show owned by NBCUniversal.
 In the video, Trump described his attempt to seduce a married woman and indicated he might start kissing a woman that he and Bush were about to meet.
 He added, "I don't even wait.
 And when you're a star, they let you do it.
 You can do anything. ...
 Grab 'em by the pussy.
 You can do anything."
-Commentators and lawyers have described such an action as sexual assault.
+Many commentators and lawyers described such an action as sexual assault.
+Others argued that the remarks were an assertion that sexual consent is easier to obtain for the famous and wealthy.

 News of the recording broke two days before the second 2016 presidential debate between Trump, the Republican nominee, and Democratic nominee Hillary Clinton.
-Trump gave a statement in which he apologized for the video's content, but he attempted to deflect attention by saying that Bill Clinton had "said far worse to me on the golf course".
+Trump gave a statement in which he apologized for the video's content, but he attempted to deflect attention by saying that Hillary's husband Bill Clinton had "said far worse to me on the golf course".
 The recording provoked strong reactions by media figures and politicians across the political spectrum.
-Statements from Republican officials were varied.
-Some, including Trump's vice-presidential running mate Mike Pence, Senate Majority Leader Mitch McConnell, and Republican National Committee Chairman Reince Priebus indicated their disapproval of Trump's words but did not renounce their support or call for his resignation from the ticket.
+Statements from Republican officials varied.
+Some, including Trump's vice-presidential running mate Mike Pence, Senate Majority Leader Mitch McConnell, and Republican National Committee Chairman Reince Priebus, indicated their disapproval of Trump's words but did not renounce their support or call for his resignation from the ticket.
 Other Republicans, most prominently former presidential nominee John McCain, stated that they would no longer support Trump's presidential campaign, and some called for his withdrawal from the ticket.
 House Speaker Paul Ryan announced that he would no longer defend or support Trump's campaign, although he did not officially retract his endorsement of Trump.

 Bush was fired from his position as a host on the Today show, another show owned by NBCUniversal and aired on the NBC television network, and several women made allegations of sexual misconduct against Trump.
 The release of the tape was regarded as an "October surprise", influencing public opinion in the weeks before the election.
 According to a 2020 study, it reduced public support for Trump.
-However, Trump ultimately won the 2016 election.
+On Saturday October 8, Trump released an apology video, calling the remarks "locker room banter" and apologized, stating that "I've said and done things I regret".
+Despite the controversy, Trump ultimately won the 2016 election.